zahran7770/capstone_project/README.md

 This app helps users understand their spending habits, manage budgets, and make better financial decisions.
+An AI-powered finance dashboard to track spending, analyze behavior, and provide smart insights.
+It detects user sentiment by automatically reading transaction descriptions to understand the 'mood' behind every purchase.
  ![Alt text](menu.PNG)

  ## 🛠 Tech Stack